It really felt like someone pulled the handbrake on life as we knew back in March when countries around the world went into lockdown.

-This affected different industries in different ways and today I’m going to be talking about the education industry and more specifically, singing education and vocal coaching and the necessity of online lessons.
+This affected different industries in different ways and today I’m going to be talking about the education industry.
+More specifically, singing education and vocal coaching and the necessity of online lessons.

-I do the same at the end of the session as a round up.
-Having this written record to keep us on track, having the visual of me writing things out in bullet format as we collaborate and process our plans and reflections as a coach and student team of dreams!
-Heaven!
+I do the same at the end of the session as a round-up.
+Having this written record to keep us on track, having the visual of me writing things out in bullet format as we collaborate and process our plans and reflections is dreamy!

 - Having a singing lesson from the safe environment of your own home can bring out the best in singers who tend to be nervous in their lessons.

 - We get to work with you in your practice space.
 We can even get the student to simulate their practice routine.
-I’ve even had lessons with students that I was merely a fly on the wall for them as they practice, I took notes and we discussed how they can make their practice sessions more effective.
+I’ve even had lessons with students that I was merely a fly on the wall for them as they practice.
+I took notes and we discussed how they can make their practice sessions more effective.

 - If you don’t have a good internet speed your experience is going to be poor.
-It won’t flow, you’ll get screen freeze.
+It won’t flow and you’ll get screen freeze.
 An alternative we’ve used at Voiceworks for those with poor internet speeds in their area is to record video messages back and forth.

 - If you don’t feel comfortable belting it out at home then online lessons might be really challenging.
 But this exposes another issue.
 If you haven’t been able to find privacy in your home space for practice this means you’re only really touching base with your voice once a week at your lesson which isn’t ideal.

 - Missing out on the energy exchange between you and your teacher.
-No matter how HD the visual and crisp the audio it’s still a screen.
+No matter how HD the visual is and crisp the audio is it’s still a screen.
 The complexity of social interaction and connection between the student and teacher creates a more emotional experience.

 Teachers find a way to reduce screen time in other ways if you can if you’re teaching all day on zoom.
-I recommend refraining from social media as much as possible, I delete the apps from my phone as they’re very addictive.
+I recommend refraining from social media as much as possible.
+I delete the apps from my phone as they’re very addictive.